 Start with the user workflow, not the audio endpoint

 A good LLM speech workflow starts with the moment the user is already in: drafting a product update, turning a support reply into audio, writing lesson narration, or creating lines for a game character.
 TextToSpeechSkills keeps that path simple.
-The user writes or asks an LLM app for text, adds a few readable expression tags, chooses a saved voice template, and receives audio when the job is ready.
+The user writes or asks an LLM app for text, adds natural-language expression directions like [trying not to wake someone] or [excited but professional], chooses a saved voice template, and receives audio when the job is ready.
 The product does not need to expose engine choices, hidden routing, or complex audio settings in the main experience.

-Use expression tags as the contract between humans and agents
+Use expression markup as the contract between humans and agents

-Expression tags make voice direction reviewable.
-A teammate can read a script like [quiet] hello or [loud and angry] how are you and understand the intent before any audio is created.
-The same markup can be validated in the UI, through the API, and through the MCP tool, so unsupported directions are caught early.
+Natural expression markup makes voice direction reviewable.
+A teammate can read a script like [quiet] hello, [loud and angry] how are you, or [nervous but trying to sound brave] I can do this and understand the intent before any audio is created.
+The same markup can be validated in the UI, through the API, and through the MCP tool, so unclear bracket syntax is caught early.
 This is better than burying delivery notes inside long prompt instructions because the important creative choice stays attached to the exact sentence that needs it.

 Save voice templates before you automate